Group Testing: An Information Theory Perspective: About this survey

 In Chapter \ref{ch:algorithms}, we introduce a variety of nonadaptive algorithms for noiseless group testing, and discuss their performance.
 Chapter \ref{ch:algorithms_noisy} shows how these ideas can be extended to various noisy group testing models.

 Chapter \ref{ch:achievability} reviews the fundamental information-theoretic limits of group testing.
-This material is mostly independent of Chapters \ref{ch:algorithms} and \ref{ch:algorithms_noisy} and could be read before them, although readers may find that the more concrete algorithmic approaches of the earlier chapters provides helpful intuition.
+This material is mostly independent of Chapters \ref{ch:algorithms} and \ref{ch:algorithms_noisy} and could be read before them, although readers may find that the more concrete algorithmic approaches of the earlier chapters provide helpful intuition.

 In Chapter \ref{ch:other-topics}, we discuss a range of variations and extensions of the standard group testing problem.
-The topics considered are partial recovery of the defective set (Section \ref{sec:partial}), adaptive testing with limited stages (Section \ref{sec:two-stage}), counting the number of defective items (Section \ref{sec:universal}), decoding algorithms that run in sublinear time (Section \ref{sec:sublinear}), the linear sparsity regime $k = \Theta(n)$ (Section \ref{sec:linear}), group testing with more general prior distributions on the defective set (Section \ref{sec:prior}), explicit constructions of test designs (Section \ref{sec:explicit}), group testing under constraints on the design (Section \ref{sec:constrained}), and more general group testing models (Section \ref{sec:other_models}).
+The topics considered are approximate recovery of the defective set (Section \ref{sec:partial}), adaptive testing with limited stages (Section \ref{sec:two-stage}), counting the number of defective items (Section \ref{sec:universal}), decoding algorithms that run in sublinear time (Section \ref{sec:sublinear}), the linear sparsity regime $k = \Theta(n)$ (Section \ref{sec:linear}), group testing with more general prior distributions on the defective set (Section \ref{sec:prior}), explicit constructions of test designs (Section \ref{sec:explicit}), group testing under constraints on the design (Section \ref{sec:constrained}), computational considerations (Section \ref{sec:computation}), and more general group testing models (Section \ref{sec:other_models}).
 Each of these sections gives a brief outline of the topic with references to more detailed work, and can mostly be read independently of one another.
-Finally, we conclude in Chapter \ref{ch:conclusion} with a partial list of interesting open problems.
+Finally, we conclude in Chapter \ref{ch:conclusion} with a partial list of interesting open problems, as well as a summary of previously open problems from the first edition that have since been fully or partially solved.

 \rev{For key results in the survey, we include either full proofs or proof sketches (for brevity).
 For other results that are not our main focus, we may omit proofs and instead provide pointers to the relevant references.}